Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/security/office-365-security/microsoft-message-phishing-report-terms.md

 6. **UPDATES.** The software may periodically check for updates, and download and install them for you.
 You may obtain updates only from Microsoft or authorized sources.
 Microsoft may need to update your system to provide you with updates.
 You agree to receive these automatic updates without any additional notice.
 Updates may not include or support all existing software features, services, or peripheral devices.

 7. **ARBITRAGE DE LIAISON ET RENONCIATION AUX ACTIONS DE CLASSE.** **Cette section s’applique si vous habitez aux États-Unis (ou, si vous êtes une entreprise, votre lieu principal d’activité).** If you and Microsoft have a dispute, you and Microsoft agree to try for 60 days to resolve it informally.
-Si vous et Microsoft ne le pouvez pas, vous et Microsoft acceptez de lier l’arbitrage individuel devant **l’Association** d’arbitrage américaine en vertu de la federal Arbitration Act (« FAA ») et de ne pas intenter une action en justice devant un juge ou un **jury.** Instead, a neutral arbitrator will decide. **Les actions en justice pour les** actions en classe, les arbitrages à l’échelle de la classe, les actions privées de l’avocat général et toute autre procédure dans laquelle une personne agit à titre représentatif ne sont pas **autorisées**; ni la combinaison de procédures individuelles sans le consentement de toutes les parties.
+Si vous et Microsoft ne le pouvez pas, vous et Microsoft acceptez de lier l’arbitrage individuel devant **l’Association** d’arbitrage américaine en vertu de la Loi d’arbitrage fédérale (FEDERAL Arbitration Act) et de ne pas poursuivre le tribunal devant un juge ou un **jury.** Instead, a neutral arbitrator will decide. **Les actions en justice pour les** actions en classe, les arbitrages à l’échelle de la classe, les actions privées de l’avocat général et toute autre procédure dans laquelle quelqu’un agit à titre représentatif ne sont pas **autorisées**; ni la combinaison de procédures individuelles sans le consentement de toutes les parties.
 The complete Arbitration Agreement contains more terms and is at <https://aka.ms/arb-agreement-1>.
 You and Microsoft agree to these terms.

 8. **ENTIRE AGREEMENT.** This agreement, and any other terms Microsoft may provide for supplements, updates, or third-party applications, is the entire agreement for the software.